CSA-OCP-GER/aad-identity-for-developers/challenge-5-oauth2-refreshtoken.md

 Note down the `code`.

-## Acquire an access token and refresh token using the authorization code
+## Acquire an initial access token and refresh token using the authorization code

+First we need to retrieve an initial `access_token` and `refresh_token`.
 Open Postman or Insomnia and run the following POST request - make sure to replace the following parameters:

 * `TENANT_ID` - Your AAD tenant Id
 * `APPLICATION_ID` - Your AAD application Id (from the create step at the top)